| Feedback | Books about Access | Linking Excel to Access |

 1 User defined fields and query parameters 2 setting date parameters 3 introduction to_linking_tables 4 alternative sort by options

-5 adding a total row within a query 6 splitting records into more than one row in a query -_journals 7 conditional formatting 8 referring to program data
+5 adding a total row within a query 6 splitting records into more than one row in a query -_journals 7 conditional formatting 8 referring to program variables

 9 a top values query to see the highest or lowest items 10 linking two tables using wildcard values (and updating) 11 using Like and wildcards in criteria 12 delete and update queries